 BCNA has been privileged to receive bequests from some of our members and supporters after their death.
 We are extremely grateful for this support and offer the following practical information to assist anyone who is considering leaving a bequest.

 How your bequest will make a difference

 Leaving a gift in your will enables BCNA to continue their invaluable support to women and families who are affected by breast cancer.

-Your bequest will help us provide women with resources such as the My Journey Kit and The Beacon.
+Your bequest will help us provide women with resources such as the My Journey Online Tool and The Beacon.
 It will also help us to inform and support women through community forums, online networks and Member Groups.